sgaul/reviewversion/index.md

 ## Defining the region: Hartford + surrounding towns

 CRCOG region.
-Based on characteristics of each town, using UConn categories from [5 CTs report](http://ctsdc.uconn.edu/projections/5cts.html), with slight updates.
+Based on characteristics of each town, using categories from [5 Connecticuts report](http://ctsdc.uconn.edu/projections/5cts.html).

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)